noise-lab/NetDiffusion_Generator/README.md

 ssh -L 7860:LocalHost:7860 username@server_address

 # Clone the repository
-git clone git@github.com:noise-lab/NetDiffusion_Generator.git

 # Navigate to the project directory
 cd NetDiffusion_Generator

-# Install dependencies in the virtual env of choice (we recommend Conda)
+# Install dependencies in the virtual env of choice (we recommend pyenv, if using conda install using conda_requirements.txt)
 pip install -r requirements.txt
 ```